justinkelly/Alma-title-match/README.md

 To analyse the ExLibris Alma data we first need to get full outputs files from Alma of all the physical and electronic records.

-To do this
+To do this create an ALma set for physical books
-...

-Export physical books as a set
 ![](https://457e801a8dceff4f14fee686917b28b7570650e8.googledrive.com/host/0B3qPjbk9su5uT0pQdVhVYXVUbEk/Blog/2015-Alma-export-books.png)

-Export electronic books as a set
+And and Alma set for electronic books

 ![](https://457e801a8dceff4f14fee686917b28b7570650e8.googledrive.com/host/0B3qPjbk9su5uT0pQdVhVYXVUbEk/Blog/2015-Alma-export-ebooks.png)

+Then for each set, run a job to export

 ![](https://457e801a8dceff4f14fee686917b28b7570650e8.googledrive.com/host/0B3qPjbk9su5uT0pQdVhVYXVUbEk/Blog/2015-Alma-export-step-1.png)

+Select MARC21 XML as the output format, select 10,000 as the number of records in a file and select your FTP server
 ![](https://457e801a8dceff4f14fee686917b28b7570650e8.googledrive.com/host/0B3qPjbk9su5uT0pQdVhVYXVUbEk/Blog/2015-Alma-export-step-2.png)

 Once you have all the MARCXML files for both the electronic and print records save them into the folders on your server/workstation where you'll run this script